If you have been granted access to an Amazon S3 bucket for storing data, here's how to interact with the contents:

 Don't Embed PHI in Object Names

-S3 does not obfuscate object names, therefore it is important that you do not embed patient names, SSN, and other PHI identifiers in the file names of the objects saved to S3.
+S3 does not encrypt or obfuscate object names, therefore it is important that you do not embed patient names, SSN, and other PHI identifiers in the file names of the objects saved to S3.

 Listing Bucket Contents